euler0/mini-cmake-qt/README.md

 # Minimal CMake Template for Qt 6 Projects

 *This project is updated for Qt 6.
-Visit [qt5](https://github.com/euler0/mini-cmake-qt/tree/qt5) branch if you are looking for the Qt 5 template*
+Visit [qt5](https://github.com/euler0/mini-cmake-qt/tree/qt5) branch if you are looking for the Qt 5 template.*

 This is a minimal, but complete and production-ready CMake project template for Qt 6 projects.
 This may be a starting point for your new application.
 If that is not intent to be a cross-platform project, you can clean up that stuffs from the template.